 Here's a look at what to expect when these Los Angeles County and Orange County theme parks reopen.
 You may notice that many of the parks, zoos and aquariums share a lot of the new health and safety guidelines and protocols.
 But you will see that there are a few differences.
 Some locations are opening in phases.
 Some require a reservation (or date and time) to visit, while others are first-come, first -served.

-Disneyland Resort is beginning a phased reopening in July with the opening of Downtown Disney.
-The reopening of the theme parks and hotels was postponed.
+Disneyland Resort began a phased reopening in July with the opening of Downtown Disney.
+The reopening of the theme parks and hotels remains postponed.
 Here is what we expect in the phased Disneyland reopening:

 July 9 — The Downtown Disney District reopened.